alexreisner/geocoder/README.md

       [street, city, state, country].compact.join(', ')
     end

 2. Your model must have a way to store latitude/longitude coordinates.
 With ActiveRecord, add two attributes/columns (of type float or decimal) called `latitude` and `longitude`.
 For MongoDB, use a single field (of type Array) called `coordinates` (`field :coordinates, type: Array`).
-(See [Model Configuration](#model-configuration) for using different attribute names.)
+(See [Advanced Model Configuration](#advanced-model-configuration) for using different attribute names.)

 3. In your model, tell geocoder where to find the object's address: